rathiromil13/Info_Viz_HW1/Readme.md

 Overall, many questions were interesting.
 I decided to explore the population distribution across countries and continents and vizualize it.
 The question was regarding the distribution of population around major continents.

-To perform this task,I mapped Population Data with Country and Continent Data.
+To perform this task,I merged Population Data with Country and Continent Data.
 Then, some column names were adjusted to make sure they're meaningful and not too long.
+The merging was "inner merge" which will automatically handle values which are incosistent.
 Aggregation was done by taking the mean population for current year for both countries as well as continents.

 ![Plot for Polulation Distribution Across Continents[]{label="fig:Population for Continents"}](population_continent.png)